salesforce-misc/Vador/README.md

 ## What about exceptions?

-These Runner DSL methods accept a parameter called `throwableMapper (Throwable) -> FailureT`.
+These Runner methods accept a parameter called `throwableMapper (Throwable) -> FailureT`.
 If any of your validations throws a checked or unchecked exception, it shall be mapped into a failure representation using this throwableMapper function.

 ---